 Expect to pay for the train tickets, a baggage fee (for your backpack, which goes in the boxcar train), and an overnight parking fee.

 If you’re doing the whole Elk Park to Needleton loop, take the Durango-Silverton diesel train north from Durango to Elk Park.
 Then on the way back, you’ll catch the southbound train at Needleton and ride back to Durango.

 On the train, make sure to talk to the train staff!
 Our brakeman Sam was a wealth of knowledge about any kind of train-related questions we had.

 Staying Found on the Trail

 Before you head out into the wilderness, make sure you know where you’re going!
-Especially considering the status of cell phone service (which we’ll discuss below).
+Especially since you're unlikely to have cell phone service (which we'll discuss more below).

 I always recommend carrying a waterproof paper trail map on a hike (because even if you have a digital map, sometimes technology fails).
 We brought along this Weminuche Wilderness National Geographic map.

 My husband had an offline map downloaded in his Google Maps app, although we found it to be unreliable in the Vallecito Creek area.